“We’re filled with our own rightness, our own autobiography” Covey

 What is the science in listening (which is the crux of this habit)?

 Good news; there is so much published on listening, there is even an “International Journal of Listening”.
-My experiences in previous blogs are going to stop me looking for Covey’s exact approaches in these journals as I am too old and tired for a wild goose chase today.
+My experiences in previous blogs are going to stop me from looking for Covey’s exact approaches in these journals as I am too old and tired for a wild goose chase today.

 So let’s give him the benefit of the doubt and see what he had to say.